 All of the external A/D analog input pins are pin-shared with the I/O pins as well as other functions.
 The corresponding pin-shared function control bits in the PxSn registers determine whether the external input pins are set as A/D converter analog channel inputs or whether they have other functions.
 If the corresponding pin is set to be an A/D converter analog channel input, the original pin function will be disabled.
 In this way, pins can be changed under program control to change their function between A/D inputs and other functions.
 All pull-high resistors, which are set through register programming, will be automatically disconnected if the pins are set as A/D inputs.
-Note that it is not necessary to first set the A/D pin as an input in the port control register to enable the A/D input as when the relevant A/D input function selection bits enable an A/D input, the status of the port control register will be overridden.
+Note that it is not necessary to first set the A/D pin as an input in the port control register to enable the A/D input function selection bits enable an A/D input, the status of the port control register will be overridden.

-SACS[3:0] Input Signals Description 0000~0100 AN0~AN4 External channel analog input ANn 0101~1111 - Non-existed channel, input is floating
+SACS[3:0] Input Signals Description 0000~1001 AN0~AN9 External channel analog input ANn 1010~1111 Non-existed channel, input is floating